 Here’s another “oldie but goodie.”
 Blubrry is built on a successful history in podcasting because it has everything you need to get the job done.
 For $12 a month you’ll get 100MB of storage, a Wordpress plugin, and access to statistics for download and play totals.

 Captivate is a nice middle ground between the “entry-level podcast” and “established brand” tiers.
-This service will host unlimited shows for $19 per month, but you can’t exceed 10,000 monthly downloads.
+Founded by Rebel Base Media, Captivate provides a ton of advice and support to their podcasters when it comes to starting, launching, and growing their podcast.
+This service will host unlimited shows for $19 per month ($17per month, paid annually), but you can’t exceed 12,000 monthly downloads.
 (More expensive subscription plans increase that limit.)

 By offering multiple subscription tiers, these podcast hosting sites allow your service to grow with your listening audience (and your budget).
 We’ve collected a few options that match the lower subscription rates but still include features — like unlimited storage — to help you start building a brand identity for your show.

 Simplecast’s subscriptions start at just $15 a month and include unlimited episode storage as well as a website domain.
 If you upgrade to a more expensive plan, you can choose a custom URL for your site, add team members to manage the account, and access better levels of listener data.
 It’s a hosting option that lets you scale your account with your show.

 The rise of crowd-funded content creation has changed the game for some podcasters.
 For $19 a month, Transistor will host unlimited shows under one account and provide excellent listener analytics.
 (That price jumps up once you hit 10,000 downloads.).
 You’ll also have the option to host public and private shows, so if you create extra content for Patreon subscribers, Transistor’s got you covered.